Updated June 2026Node.js Backends with TypeScript

 - Set up a modern Node.js + TypeScript project with ESM,

-- Test services with Vitest 4 unit tests and supertest-style integration tests
+- Implement consistent error handling, structured logging with pino, and tests combining Vitest 4 unit tests with supertest-style integration tests.

-- Containerize and deploy a Node.js service with Docker
+- Containerize and deploy a Node.js service with Docker, and add OpenTelemetry hooks for traces, metrics, and logs.

 Training Materials